-Traffic and Transport Management Objective Minimise potential impacts on existing road network Mitigation Measures Traffic and construction vehicle access will be managed as per regular daily operation in the resort; All construction vehicles to enter/exit site via dedicated access; Temporary diversions and closures of the All Mountain trail will be managed by KT or an authorised contractor; Signage will be erected to inform MTB trail users of temporary trail diversions or closures during the construction period; Bike riders and pedestrian using trails within the construction corridor will be managed through the use of signage, partial closure of trails and exclusion from the construction corridor.
+Traffic and Transport Management Objective Minimise potential impacts on existing road network Mitigation Measures Traffic and construction vehicle access will be managed as per regular daily operation in the resort; All construction vehicles to enter/exit site via dedicated access; Bike riders and pedestrian using trails within the construction corridor will be managed through the use of signage, and exclusion from the construction corridor.
 Performance Criteria No impacts to existing road network or users; and No complaints in relation to traffic or vehicle operators.
-Corrective Actions If complaints are received, traffic management procedures will be reviewed and amended (if necessary).
+Corrective Actions